Single On Valentine's Day? Some Self-Care Tips To Celebrate

 Getty/Willie B. Thomas

 Valentine’s Day is often focused on love, but it doesn’t have to be romantic love.
 Consider spending it with a friend or family member for “Galentine’s” Day or “Palentine’s” Day.
 You can plan an activity with your loved one, such as making a new recipe together or going to the movies.
-You can even plan a small trip to see a family member in a nursing home.
+You can even plan a small visit to see a family member.

 You can also spend time with your pets if you have any.
 Research shows that spending time with pets can have a positive impact on your mental and physical health, decreasing cholesterol and blood pressure levels, as well as decreasing feelings of loneliness, anxiety, and post-traumatic stress disorder (PTSD) symptoms.